alreich/abstract_algebra/docs/reg_rep.rst

    which the linear operators act
 -  :math:`V(a_i) \cdot V(a_j) = V(a_i \circ a_j)` for all
    :math:`a_i, a_j \in A`.
-That is, the group multiplication law, “:math:`\circ`”, is mapped onto the matrix multiplication law, “:math:`\cdot`”.
+That is, the group multiplication law, “:math:`\circ`”, is mapped onto the operator multiplication law, “:math:`\cdot`”.

 The regular representation of a group is a mapping of each group element